-David recently garnered attention with his appearance on the Joe Rogan Experience podcast.
-Using his moment in the spotlight to raise awareness of life extension research taking place.
+David recently garnered attention with his appearances on the Rhonda Patrick and Joe Rogan podcasts.
+Using his moment in the spotlight to raise awareness for life extension research.

-Despite being 50 years of age, David looks much younger than his years.
+Despite being 50 years of age, David looks much younger.
 Given that his focus is on tackling aging and he appears to exemplify this work – it’s natural to ask – what’s his secret?

 One thing David is fast to point out is that he’s a researcher – not a medical doctor, and doesn’t give health recommendations.
 Respecting that, this article will only look at what David does, noting that he isn’t recommending others do the same.